grafana/mimir/docs/sources/operators-guide/configuring/configuring-custom-trackers.md

 ---
-title: "Configuring custom active series trackers"
-menuTitle: "Configuring custom active series trackers"
+aliases:
+  - /docs/mimir/latest/operators-guide/configuring/configuring-custom-trackers/
-description: "Use the custom tracker to count the number of active series on an ingester."
+description: Use the custom tracker to count the number of active series on an ingester.
+menuTitle: Configuring custom active series trackers
+title: Configuring custom active series trackers
 weight: 55
 ---